redhat-developer/vscode-yaml/CONTRIBUTING.md

 ##### Developing the client side

 1. Open the client in vscode
-2. Make changes as neccessary and the run the code using F5
+2. Make changes as necessary and then run the code using F5

 ##### Developing the client and server together